 Stomach and intestinal ulcers

-It is sometimes easy to forget some of the more common sense remedies that are available to treat diseases, especially true in kidney disease with all the web sites and advice from people who have encountered this common problem.
 Fresh water should be available at all times for your cat.
-You should fill the water bowl at least 3 times per day to help stimulate drinking.
+You should empty and fill the water bowl at least 3 times per day to help stimulate drinking.
+Place water bowls in several locations around the house for your older pet, especially in multi pet households.
 Undue stress should also be minimized at all times also.

 Pets with CRF need to be fed a diet that has limited amount of high quality protein.
 Less protein in the diet leads to less work the kidneys have to perform by removing the nitrogenous waste products that are the end result of protein metabolism.
 Protein is vital to all bodily functions and can not be indiscriminately limited.
 As a matter of fact, if protein restriction is not implemented carefully it can make the uremic syndrome worse.